bameyrick/nest-translate/README.md

 ## Usage

 Import the `TranslateModule` into your root module.
-The `TranslateModule` requires a configuration object with the default language and a list of languages with their translations.
+The `TranslateModule` requires a configuration object with the default language and a list of namespaces with the translations for each language.

 ```typescript
 import { Module } from '@nestjs/common';